 - Amazon SES

 - Office 365 and Outlook

 - Any external SMTP service

-From my testing, if you using the built-in Email option within WordPress, your emails will go into the spam folder.
+From my testing, I’ve noticed that, if you use the built-in email option within WordPress, your emails will go into the spam folder.
 So this is a must-have plugin.

 Auditing – WP Security Audit Log

-Security is a critical issue with any membership site.
-You want to not only lock down your content but make sure only paid customers are accessing your information.
+Security is a critical issue for any membership site.
+You want to not only lock down your content but also make sure only paid customers can access your information.

 This is where WP Security Audit Log comes to the rescue.
-It is a WordPress plugin that allows you to track every aspect of your WordPress install.
-It allows you to audit everything — adding new plugins, changing of WordPress settings, updates, etc. Though in our case we are only using it to audit logins to our membership area.
+It’s a plugin that allows you to track every aspect of your WordPress install.
+It allows you to audit everything — adding new plugins, changing WordPress settings, updates, etc. However, in my case, I’m are using it only to audit logins to my membership area.